 An interdisciplinary approach to history, culture and experience of African Americans from the fifteenth century to the present, the minor program attracts students interested in the African American experience from either a heritage or intellectual perspective, or a combination of both.
 It will serve as a foundation experience for students who wish to pursue post-graduate study of the African American experience.
-For questions or to join the program contact Dr. Cassandra Jones, Director of African American Studies.

 History of the Minor